flutter/website/src/release/breaking-changes/key-event-migration.md

 ## Context

-In the original key event subsystem handling each platform's quirks in the framework and in client apps caused overly complex code, and the old system didn't properly represent the true state of key events on the system.
+In the original key event subsystem, handling each platform's quirks in the framework and in client apps caused overly complex code, and the old system didn't properly represent the true state of key events on the system.